Aayushgoyal00/Aayushgoyal00/README.md

-## 💼 **Experience**
+# 💼 Experience

-### **Full Stack Developer at Roommit**
+**Full Stack Developer — Roommit**
-- Build a Roommate-matching platform with scalable frontend (Next.js, TypeScript) and backend (Django, REST APIs).
-Optimized performance with Redis caching and reduced API latency
+Built a roommate-matching platform with a scalable Next.js + TypeScript frontend and Django REST backend; optimized performance using Redis caching.
-### **Past Projects**
-- Built a decentralized cloud storage system leveraging IPFS and Solidity.
-- Created an online IDE for collaborative coding, integrating real-time features.
-- Tried developing a platform to process YouTube video transcripts using AI-driven chat systems.
-Exploring hybrid RAG approaches (traditional + GraphRAG) to handle large datasets, like multiple video transcripts chunked into multiple segments, enhancing context retrieval with knowledge graphs.

 ---

-Feel free to explore my repositories and get in touch.
-Let’s build something amazing together! 🚀
+# 🔥 Currently Focusing On

+**Exploring Compound V3**
+Studying Comet architecture, liquidation mechanics, and protocol design.

+---

+# 🔗 Past Projects

+**Decentralized Cloud Storage System**
+A blockchain-based storage system using Solidity and IPFS with encrypted file access.

+**Hyperliquid Perps Trading Dashboard**
+A perps trading interface built using Hyperliquid’s APIs, Privy embedded wallets, and research into HyperEVM + HyperCore.

+**x402 Micropayments URL Shortener**
+A decentralized URL shortener using x402 micropayments and Base Sepolia.

+**TranscriptInsight**
+An AI system for processing large YouTube transcripts using hybrid RAG and GraphRAG techniques.

+**Collaborative Online IDE**
+A real-time coding IDE for multiple users with shared editing functionality.